-Regardless of the industry you work in or your company’s legal structure, bookkeeping and accounting professionals are vital to the health of your business.
+Regardless of your industry or your company’s legal structure, bookkeeping and accounting professionals are vital to the health of your business.
 And while the terms are often used interchangeably, there is a great difference between accountants and bookkeepers in terms of their roles when it comes to managing and leveraging your financial data.

-As their names would suggest, bookkeepers “keep” or manage your company’s financial books, while accountants “account” for - or explain - what’s in them.
+As their names would suggest, bookkeepers “keep” or manage your company’s financial books and records, while accountants “account” for – or analyze and explain – what’s in them.

 As a result, accountants and bookkeepers work in tandem to ensure your company’s finances are not only organized, up-to-date, and compliant but that they’re being used to elevate your business performance.

 |Generate monthly financial statements such as income statement, balance sheet, and cash flow statement

 |Complete annual tax returns and conduct tax planning

 Bookkeepers are required to know some basic accounting.
 They are integral to recording the day to day and monthly financial activities surrounding your organization’s: